open-source-labs/SeeQR/README.md

 [SeeQR.info](http://www.seeqr.info)

 <p>SeeQR is a <b>convenient one-stop shop</b> for efficient SQL database manipulation and performance testing.
-SeeQR can be used through-out the database life-cycle, from creation to testing.</p>
+SeeQR can be used throughout the database life-cycle, from creation to testing.</p>

 </div>